maximilianotulian/html5bootcamp/docs/topic2.md

 ## Exercises

-For this and the next exercises use the base template available at "/assets/index.html".
+For this and the next exercises use the base template called index.html inside the assets. [here](../assets/index.html).

 ### Selectors and properties